fj317/PumpBot/README.md

  - **apiSecret**: enter your own secret API key here.
 This is a required value.
  - **profitMargin**: determines what price the coin's sell order will be put at.
 Default value is 150 (a 50% increase)
  - **percentOfWallet**: determines what percentage of your wallet's BTC will be used.
 Default value is 50%.
- - **buyLimit**: enter what the maximum price above the average in the last 30 minutes you will be willing to pay.
-This is done to avoid coins that are pre-pumped (i.e. this avoids you buying the coin at a higher price and then being unable to sell).
-Set to 0 to disable feature.
+ - **buyLimit**: enter what maximum percentage increase you are willing to pay for the crpyto coin.
+Eg 1.2 means you are willing to pay up to 1.2x the price of the coin to secure it.
 Default value is 1.15.
  - **stopLoss**: sets a stop loss sell order at percentage of what you paid for the coin.
 Default value is 0.9 (i.e. coin will automatically sell at market price if value reaches 90% of what you orignally bought at).
  - **coinPair**: allow you to change the coin pairing (in case bitcoin is not the pair used in the pump).
 Default value is BTC.
+ - **getPastTrades**: if set to true, it will get ALL trading data for the trading pair for the last 2 minutes and find an average price for the coin.
+This avoids you buying pre-pumped coins.
+WARNING: It must download a lot of data (it took 5-7 seconds to download BNBBTC's trading data) so I would not recommend it unless you have good, fast Internet connection.
+Default value is set to FALSE.

  ### Possible Future Features
  - [ ] GUI which graphs the price of the selected coin pair in real time.